omareldahshoury/Object-Detection-YOLOv3/README.md

 ## Quick start

-- Download official [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights) and put it on top floder of project.
+- Download official [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights) and put it on top folder of project.

 - Run the follow command to convert darknet weight file to keras h5 file.
 The `yad2k.py` was modified from [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).
 ```